fireph/SniperAgent-Logging/README.md

 - PFsense is the edge firewall/gateway
 ```

+## Notification History

+Every issue the LLM identifies is logged to `/data/notif_history.md` (configurable via `NOTIF_HISTORY_FILE`), including ones filtered out by `MIN_SEVERITY`.
+Each entry shows whether it was **SENT** to Gotify or **FILTERED**, along with the severity, source, description, and log excerpt.
+This gives you a full audit trail of everything the agent detected, even if you only want high-severity Gotify pushes.

 ## MCP Tools

 The agent exposes a FastMCP server internally on `127.0.0.1:8080` (not exposed to the host):